 You have pain in your shoulder, especially while reaching overhead, into your back pocket, and dressing yourself.
 If you experience these symptoms − even if you have no memory of injuring yourself − you may have frozen shoulder.

-Frozen shoulder, also known as shoulder contracture or adhesive capsulitis, is a condition where the synovial membrane – a soft tissue that forms a protective capsule around the shoulder joint – swells, thickens and contracts.
+Frozen shoulder, also known as adhesive capsulitis or shoulder contracture, is a condition where the synovial membrane – a soft tissue that forms a protective capsule around the shoulder joint – swells, thickens and contracts.
 Scar tissue forms, leaving less room for the upper arm to move around.
 This causes pain and restricts movement in the shoulder.
 The cause of this condition is unknown, but it often occurs in people who have other inflammatory disorders.
-Other people develop frozen shoulder after an injury or period of immobilization, such as after surgery.
+Other people develop frozen shoulder after an injury or period of immobilization, such as after a traumatic fall or surgery.

-Women are more likely than men to develop adhesive capsulitis, and most patients are roughly between ages 40 and 65.
-People who have thyroid disease, diabetes, an autoimmune disease, and/or injury, stroke, heart attack, or prolonged immobilization are also at higher risk.
-Occasionally, however, younger men and women without any of these risk factors will develop frozen shoulder.
+People who have thyroid disease, diabetes, an autoimmune disease, and/or injury, stroke, heart attack, or prolonged immobilization are also at higher risk to develop frozen shoulder.
+Most patients are between ages 40 and 65, and women are affected more commonly than men.
+Occasionally, however, younger men and women without any of the above risk factors will develop frozen shoulder.

 Your doctor will take your medical history, have you describe your symptoms and conduct a physical exam, including testing your range of motion.
 The stiffness associated with frozen shoulder can make this difficult, depending on which stage of the condition is present at the time.
 A magnetic resonance imaging (MRI) exam is often needed to confirm the diagnosis by distinguishing it from other conditions that have similar symptoms, such as shoulder arthritis or calcific tendonitis.
 An MRI of a shoulder with adhesive capsulitis will display significant thickening of the joint capsule.